DFL-KamLab/DigitalWashing/README.md

 %   - Matrix with columns [x-coordinate, y-coordinate, frame index] GT_File = 'Path to the ground truth file';
 ```
+Example videos can be found under "DigitalWashing\Example Video and Ground Truth"

 6) Once paths are correctly set, run the script in MATLAB:
 ```matlab